Mauriverti/poll-FE/README.md

 # Poll

+This is a front end app for [Poll-service](https://github.com/Mauriverti/poll-service).
+It was developed in Angular.
+It's using Jasmine and Karma for tests

 ## Install dependencies

 At terminal, navigate to the project folder, then run `npm ci` to download all the project dependencies.